somi019/Aileron-Project-Navigator/README.md

 Aileron maps your complex directory structures into a streamlined, clickable interface.
 Simply use the plus icon to add your most-frequented folders or files.

+* **Add Paths:** Use the UI to add your most-frequented directories.
+* **Organize: Label your buttons for quick recognition.
+* **Sync & Swap: Use the Save/Load feature to manage multiple .config files for different workflows (e.g., one for Work, one for Personal).

 ### Adding a New Jump Point
 Adding a path is designed to be purely visual and friction-free: